 We know it can be tempting to get rid of those old cards you no longer use, but hear us out.
 Closing an account doesn’t just affect the overall age of your credit history.
 It could also lower your available total credit and increase your credit utilization ratio.

-If you’re looking to improve your credit health, knowing your credit scores can be a good start.
+Looking to improve your credit health?
+Knowing your credit scores can be a good start

 A credit score is actually a pretty simple concept: It’s a number based on the information within your credit report, and it helps lenders determine how likely you are to pay back your loans.